ranjithkumarravikumar52/servlet-fundamentals/readme.md

 ### Reading servlet parameters from web.xml
 * Write information about servlet parameters in web.xml
 * Use getServletContext() helper class to read and parse the information in web.xml
 * Use getInitParameters to read its values

+### Issues faced during the project
+* How to print values from an enumeration?